open-ephys/channel-maps-docs/source/index.rst

 .. title:: Home

-Here you can find the specifications and channel maps for all the headstages, adapters and EIBs produced by Open Ephys that are available through the `Open Ephys Store <https://open-ephys.org/store>`_ .
+Here you can find the specifications and channel pinout for all the headstages, adapters and EIBs produced by Open Ephys that are available through the `Open Ephys Store <https://open-ephys.org/store>`_ .

 Check out the :ref:`guide` to understand how to use these materials.